Alienware 17 R2 Disassembly and SSD, RAM, HDD Upgrade Options

 Disconnect the keyboard cable and touchpad cable from the motherboard.
 You can remove the palm rest.

-On the back of the palm rest, you can access the touchpad keyboard and two little boards.
+On the back of the palm rest, you can access the touchpad keyboard and two small boards.

-In order to remove the motherboard, we should remove the screen assembly.
+To remove the motherboard, we must first remove the screen assembly.

 Remove all screws securing the LCD hinges (left and right) and disconnect the LCD cable from the motherboard.
 You can remove the screen assembly.

 Remove all screws securing the battery.
-Lift up and remove it.
+Lift and remove it.

-When the screen assembly removed, you can access the motherboard, speakers, DC jack, USB board, heat sink and cooling fan module.
+When the screen assembly is removed, you can access the motherboard, speakers, DC jack, USB board, heat sink, and cooling fan module.

 Disconnect the speaker cable and USB board cable from the motherboard.

-8. Removing the heat sink and cooling fan
+8. Remove the heat sink and cooling fan

-Unplug two antennas and remove one screw, you can remove the wireless card.
+Unplug the two antennas and remove the screw.
+You can remove the wireless card.

 Red: TPA 311D1 Class D audio amplifier